 - kidney problems.
 Kidney problems may become worse in people that already have kidney disease.
 Some people will have changes in blood tests for kidney function and may need a lower dose of EXFORGE HCT.
 Call your doctor if you have swelling in your feet, ankles, or hands, or unexplained weight gain.
 If you have heart failure, your doctor should check your kidney function before prescribing EXFORGE HCT.

-- laboratory blood test changes in people with congestive heart failure.
-Some people with congestive heart failure who take valsartan, one of the medicines in EXFORGE HCT, have changes in blood tests including increased potassium and decreased kidney function.
+- laboratory blood test changes in people with heart failure.
+Some people with heart failure who take valsartan, one of the medicines in EXFORGE HCT, have changes in blood tests including increased potassium and decreased kidney function.

 - allergic reactions